In his final novel George V. Higgins provides us with yet another searing and enthralling dissection of the Boston underworld.

 Inspired by a true story, At End of Day frames a vivid and timelessly authentic narrative that has implications far beyond its pages.

-George V. Higgins was the author of more than twenty novels, including the bestsellers The Friends of Eddie Coyle, Cogan’s Trade, The Rat on Fire, and The Digger’s Game.
-He was a reporter for the Providence Journal and the Associated… More about George V. Higgins
+George V. Higgins was the author of more than 20 novels, including the bestsellers The Friends of Eddie Coyle, Cogan’s Trade, The Rat on Fire, and The Digger’s Game.
+He was a reporter for the Providence Journal and the Associated Press before obtaining a law degree from… More about George V. Higgins